 For those of you who know me, I’m all about branding.
 My masters thesis was about non-profit branding — many years before non-profits embraced traditional branding methods.
 As a small business consultant, I address branding with my clients before we take on any marketing efforts.
 So it’s not unlike me to constantly look at organizations via their brand.

-Monday I had the opportunity to deal with both a large national organization and a small family owned business as a consumer.
+Recently I had the opportunity to deal with both a large national organization and a small family owned business as a consumer.
 In both situations, I was reminded that there is one asset that could trump any branding efforts.

 That asset is your employees.